-Of the eight clinical specializations recognized by the American Physical Therapy Association, Ohio State currently has programs in five: Neurology, Orthopedics, Pediatrics, Sports, and Upper Extremity Athlete Fellowship.
-Our model for residency education has been praised nationally and adopted by other institutions.
+Of the eight clinical specializations recognized by the American Physical Therapy Association, Ohio State currently has programs accredited by the American Board of Physical Therapy in six residencies (Geriatrics, Neurologic, Oncology, Orthopaedics, Pelvic Health, Sports) and three fellowships (Orthopaedic Manual Physical Therapy, Performing Arts, Upper Extremity Athlete).
+Our model for residency and fellowship education has been praised nationally and adopted by other institutions.
 DPT Students at Ohio State enjoy the presence of residents in their clinical skills teaching labs.
 As these outstanding young physical therapists work through their clinical residency, they reinforce their skills by acting as assistants to the faculty during labs.
 This increases the availability of instruction for the students, and sets an example for commitment to education.

 Clinical Fellowships represent an even higher level of training.
-Fellows must already be clinical experts, and are often already certified as specialists.
+Fellows must already be clinical specialists, and are often already certified as specialists.
 Fellowship training is focused on a subspecialty in clinical practice.
-At OSU there is a Fellowship in the Upper Extremity Athlete, and we are developing a fellowship in Orthopaedic Manual Therapy and Performing Arts.